The year was 1990 and I was 10 years old.

 The thought of this event bummed me out for years.
 I had convinced myself that we were all granted one immediate wish in our lifetime and I blew mine on a fucking rainstorm.

 Twenty five years later, I have a deep belief that anything we wish for is possible.
-Every wish might not be immediate, but if you really want it, it’s your for the taking.
+Every wish might not be immediate, but if you really want it, it’s yours for the taking.

 My grown up wish is for people to start preventing illness and disease by making lifestyle changes instead of seeking care after the diagnosis.
 And having societies that fully support and nurtures that.

-That’s my wish, and I will work at it with everything I have in me to help get us there.
+That’s my wish, and I’ll work at it with everything that I have in me to help get us there.